dCache/dcache-book2/install.md

       [root] # createdb -U srmdcache dcache

 There might be several of these on several hosts.
-Each is used by the DCACHE components running on the respective host.
+Each is used by the dCache components running on the respective host.

 Create the database used for the billing plots.